Ahhhhhh...the season of DVD. A chance to catch up on everything you missed because you were too busy to get to the theater.

 So, exasperating till the end she was, our Andrea.
 Just like at the CDC when she was gonna blow herself up with the scientist and everyone was screaming – just let her!
 Annoying, Exasperating, Ill-Advised Andrea.

 Yet she had her moments.
-And Sam loved her fitted shirts.
-I think he will miss her too.
+I also loved her fitted shirts.
+I wonder who nipped those for her?

 OMG am I digging this show.
 Actually, I am nowhere near caught up to present so everyone DON'T spoiler me.
 LOL.
 I get to spoiler here, not the other way around.
 I think I have three eps to be current...